 - The transient nature of the teams who are operationally responsible for managing our assets and the extensive amount of information required to do so successfully, requires a thoughtful combination of training materials and management audits to promote adoption, engagement and compliance with EHS programs and procedures.

 - The geographically distributed nature of the assets (sites/buildings) makes it hard to verify that every building is safe and compliant at all times.

 - The unique and changing characteristics of individual assets requires EHS procedures that are both comprehensive and flexible.

 Regulations set the minimum standard for meeting local, state, provincial and federal health and safety requirements.
 However, the challenge of EHS management is to integrate these regulations into effective operating policies and procedures.

-How Do I become Certified in Risk or Safety Management?
+Certifications in Risk and Safety Management?

 - BCRSP from the Board of Canadian Registered Safety Professionals.